1mujue/DesignPattern/BehavioralPattern/include/memento/README.md

 However, the state of an object is usually encapsulated,  so we have to design gracefully to avoid destroy the encapsulation, otherwise the inner information would be exposed when using a simple and raw **NOTE BOOK(kidding).**

 Memento Pattern would solve the problem.
 A Memento would store the state of an object **at a certain moment** as well as not expose details of the object, making its encapsulation intact.

+# Structure

+Memento, Originator, Caretaker

+- Memento: Constraint Solver Memento
+- Originator: Constraint Solver
+- Caretaker: Move Command(it is also an instance of Command Pattern.)